PunkUnicorn/Bubbles/README.md

 - AddEngine()
 -- for the second
 - AddEngineGroup()
--- which takes an existing engine Id
+-- which takes an existing engine Id.
+Add groups first /before/ adding bubbles
 - AddEngineToGroup()
 -- to associate the other engine Id with the group created above
 - AddBubble()
--- etc add to either the first engine or the second
+-- etc add to either the first engine or the second.
+Note: groups have been set up before adding bubbles
 - StartEngine()
 -- to start the first engine
 - StartEngine()